bitrise-io/devcenter/_articles/reviews/public-sample-apps-draft.md

 published: false

 ---
-Bitrise sample apps are available for your compare your project with This guide aims to remedy some pain points you might experience when configuring your workflow.
+Bitrise maintains a couple of sample apps to demonstrate the   This guide aims to remedy some pain points you might experience when configuring your workflow.

 For each sample app, we provide a primary and deploy workflow, these contain the most frequent and recommended step to use with the respective platform.